 Image Source: Getty / Michel Arnaud

 The next season of American Crime Story is getting closer, and thanks to a last-minute switch, it's focusing on an entirely different subject.
 What was once a season centered around the devastating aftermath of Hurricane Katrina has switched places with what used to be the third installment: The Assassination of Gianni Versace.
 (The Katrina season is still happening, for the record; it's slated to be the show's third season.)
-The release of the Versace season has been tentatively set for 2018, but in the meantime, we can brush up on the facts of the chilling crime.
+The release of the Versace season has been set for Wednesday, Jan.
+17, so in the meantime we can brush up on the facts of the chilling crime.
 What happened to Gianni Versace?
-Here's how his shocking murder went down.
+Here are the facts.

 A Brief History of the Killer